 - Having enough opportunities to learn and grow

 Traditionally, the only way to know how these factors are influenced has been through direct conversation with the individual in question.
 However, not everyone can be upfront, nor honest while talking about their emotions.
 The factors related to engagement are driven in large part by attitude of an individual, and thus the most effective method in measuring the gaps required to increase engagement is found to be assessments that measure the emotions behind a person’s actions.

-Once again, psychometric assessments help in understanding where the employee stands vis-à-vis his expectations from the company.
+Once again, psychometric assessments help in understanding where employees stand, his expectations from the company.
 There are tests specifically designed to measure stress levels, motivation levels, leadership attributes, and others, that cater to specific personality traits of an individual and thus can help in mapping the cause for disengagement.
 For eg. Some individuals yearn praise or recognition for their work more than they value monetary appreciation.

 A motivation test can point this out to a manager, thus alerting him to the need for using suitable recognition for the employee.
-By peeking at what goes on under the human bonnet, employers can compare one individual’s performance with that of other’s and know what the relatively strong and weak areas are within one person.
+By peeking at what goes on under the human mind, employers can compare one individual’s performance with that of others and know what the relatively strong and weak areas are within one person.